-Dr Claire Buky-Webster, Dr Lisa Wilson, Dr Nicole Stokoe and Dr Terri Brown are qualified Clinical Psychologists experienced in working with adult and family services within the NHS and Social Services.
-We are passionate about helping young people, adults and their families in understanding whether a diagnosis of ASD might explain a pattern of strengths and difficulties and to use this information to guide future support and/or intervention.
+Dr Claire Buky-Webster, Dr Lisa Wilson and Dr Nicole Stokoe offer assessments for people 18 years and above.
+Dr Terri Brown, Stephen Chandler and Dr Tinisha Kennedy offer assessments for children and young people from the age of 4 years old.
+We are all qualified Clinical Psychologists and Mental Health Nurses experienced in working with children, adult and family services within the NHS and Social Services.
+We are passionate about helping people of all ages and their families in understanding whether a diagnosis of ASD might explain a pattern of strengths and difficulties and to use this information to guide future support and/or intervention.

 What we offer

-We offer assessments for ASD to young people and adults from the ages of 14 years and above who are suspected of having an ASD (see below for some of the indicators).
+We offer assessments for ASD to children and adults from the ages of 4 years and above who are suspected of having an ASD (see below for some of the indicators).
+We can offer assessments in Southampton, Surrey, London and Hertfordshire.
 We work as a team due to the different aspects required for the assessment including direct clinical assessment and indirect information gathering and analysis.
 Our assessments involve several different stages, which help us understand whether a person meets the diagnosis of ASD: